Error-331/code_tests/docs/bible/links.md

 Judge Not - April 9 (righteous judgment only, we are free to make a moral judgments);

 A Giving Heart - April 10 (money is not sinful in itself, live with an open hand, God is our peace and joy);

+Learning of the Savior - April 11 (goal in life - Christlikeness, exhibit the virtues of the Savior, feed upon the words of Christ);